DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

 > Please note that browser restrictions with regards to access to unprotected resources from a TLS secured page are in place for a reason.
 Study carefully if the unprotected resource can be handled this way before doing something like this.

 ## Aside: Webastks
-If you are interested in learning more about webtasks or creating your own, head over to https://webtask.io and get started.
-With the webtask command line interface, creating your first scripts is a matter of running a few commands:
+If you are interested in learning more about webtasks or creating your own, head over to [https://webtask.io](https://webtask.io) and get started.
+With the webtasks command line interface, creating your first script is a matter of running a few commands:

 ```
 npm install wt-cli -g